stfc/docker-and-gh-actions-for-ml/docs/5-continuous-deployment.md

 git add docker-compose.yaml
 git commit -m "Add Docker Compose deployment YAML file for dev and prod API."
+# We're going to do a bit more work on this Docker Compose file so we'll push it up to
+# GitLab in a bit.
 ```

 ## Setting up automatic re-deployment